mhy-kevin-dev/AutoMLKit/README.md

 1. Import your training data (.csv) via WEB UI.
 2. Choose whether to use regression or classification for training. (will do cross-validation automatically)
-3. With a single click, This system will simultaneously test multiple machine learning methods and sort them according to their performances.
+3. With a single click, This app will simultaneously test multiple machine learning methods and sort them according to their performances.
 4. Finally, import your test data for prediction.

 ## Example Data